Updated 2026-03-08

 • Sendy + SES: $5/month + $69 one-time (self-hosted)

 Note: SES looks cheapest, but add dedicated IPs, engineer time, and feature development—the total cost often exceeds platforms with features included.
-See our pricing page.
+See our pricing page and check our DMARC checker before any migration.

 When Amazon SES is still the right choice